Frequently Asked Questions

 I offer a complimentary 10-15 minute phone consultation.

-What are your office hours for weekend intensives?
+What are your office hours for counseling intensives?

-For my weekend intensives, I am available on Thursday through Monday.
+For my private intensives, I am available on Thursday through Monday.
 Each day I start at 11:00 AM, except for Sundays when I start at 12:00 Noon.
-On my weekend intensives, I do five hours of highly focused marriage counseling per day, not including lunch and rest breaks.
+On my intensives, I do five hours of highly focused marriage counseling per day, not including lunch and rest breaks.

 What is your cancellation policy?